-The pistol can be used as a single shot pistol in the absence of a magazine or for safety or training purposes.
-To do so, follow step 1 through 3, p.
-19. Next, carefully place a single cartridge into the chamber.
+The rifle can be used as a single-shot rifle in the absence of a magazine or for safety or training purposes.
+To do so, follow steps 1 through 3, p.
+22. Next, carefully place a single cartridge into the chamber.
 The chamber can be accessed either through the magazine well or ejection port.
 Retract the bolt handle, release the bolt lock, and then release the bolt handle.
-The pistol is now loaded.
-Follow the additional instructions beginning at Step 7, p.
-20. Engage the safety between shots.
+The rifle is now loaded.
+Follow the additional instructions beginning at Step 7 on p.
+22.